JayWood/the-seo-framework/readme.txt

 	* `the_seo_framework_canonical_force_scheme` filter now works on all URL's generated by this plugin and has now an `$scheme` argument which passes the current used scheme.
 	* WordPress Query detection.
 	* Blog page and Home Page query detection.
+	* When the paged URL's filter is used, the then useless url's aren't rendered.
 * **Fixed:**
 	/
 	* `the_seo_framework_dot_version` now checks for four dot versions if applicable.